“Maslow’s Hierarchy of Needs” is Wrong—NOW Stop Using It

 According to a study of the validity and strength of Self-Determination Theory as a scientific theory from a sociologist looking at it from outside the community using a nine-part analytic tool SDT is a solid, well-supported model (Joseph, 2023).

-Not perfected, yet, but it got less than perfect scores were for conceptual clarity (3 of 5), philosophical assumptions (4 of 5), and scope (2 of 5).
+It got less than perfect scores in the areas of conceptual clarity (3 of 5), philosophical assumptions (4 of 5), and scope (2 of 5).

 “Results indicate that SDT is theoretically sound.
 It has strength in terms of coherence, historical evolution, testability, empirical evidence, usefulness for practice, and human agency,” with scores of 5 out of 5.